 As has been the case in the past, Uruguay participated in this cooperation by combining the provider and recipient roles in very similar proportions.
 As a result of this knowledge and experience exchange with other countries, Uruguay could strengthen its capacities in sectors such as Education, Environment, Transportation and storage and Health.
-In 149 addition, it transferred part of its experience and good practices in the throughout 2019 could contribute to the region's progress on SDG 11 (Sustainable cities and communities), SDG 9 (Industry, innovation and infrastructure) and SDG 3 (Good health and well-being).
+In addition, it transferred part of its experience and good practices in the Energy, Strengthening institutions and public policies, Management of public finances and Health sectors.

+SS and Triangular Cooperation in which Uruguay participated throughout 2019 could contribute to the region's progress on SDG 11 (Sustainable cities and communities), SDG 9 (Industry, innovation and infrastructure) and SDG 3 (Good health and well-being).